-In conversation: Jan Kiefer
+In the studio: Jan Kiefer

 On the occasion of our new collaboration Optimismus, Pessimismus, Realismus, 2022 with Jan Kiefer, we spoke to the Basel-based artist about flags, his dog Forrest and the exhibition space Die Treppe that he is running with artist Othmar Farré.